Pussyhat: Name

-The creators state that the name refers to the resemblance of the top corners of the hats to cat ears while also attempting to reclaim the term "pussy", a play on Trump's widely reported 2005 remarks that women would let him "grab them by the pussy."
+The creators state that the name refers to the resemblance of the top corners of the hats to cat ears while also attempting to reclaim the term pussy, a play on Trump's widely reported 2005 remarks that women would let him "grab them by the pussy."
 Many of the hats worn by marchers in Washington, D.C., were created by crafters who were unable to attend and wished them to be worn by those who could, to represent their presence.
 Those hats optionally contained notes from the crafters to the wearers, expressing support.
 They were distributed by the crafters, by yarn stores at the points of origin, carried to the event by marchers, and also distributed at the destination.
 The production of the hats caused reported shortages of pink knitting yarn across the United States.
 On the day of the march, NPR compared the hats to the "Make America Great Again" hats worn by Trump supporters, in that both represented groups that had at one point been politically marginalized; both sent "simultaneously unifying and antagonistic" messages; and both were simple in their messages.

+Criticisms

 Racism and transphobia charges

-Critics have stated that the pink color of the pussyhats does not represent transgender women, or women of color whose "genitals are more likely to be brown than pink".
-The creators claim that the color pink actually represents the strong association of pink with femininity, as well as "caring, compassion, and love", not a representation of anatomy.
+Critics have insisted that the hats should be evaluated not as a symbolic political parody but instead according to a visual measure of inclusion, that is, by how realistically they represent the anatomy of all potential participants.
+In particular, criticism has noted how the hats do not represent the anatomy of transgender women (who may not have a vulva) or women of color whose "genitals are more likely to be brown than pink".

-Professor Cáel Keegan, who teaches Women, Gender and Sexuality Studies at Grand Valley State University in Michigan, said the hat's reference to pink [vulvas] is suspect: "We know that any time feminism starts centering people based on anatomy, that gets kind of dangerous for trans people."
-He also stated that both cisgender women and transgender women are fighting for autonomy over their own bodies.
-The hat's allusion to the [vulva] also ignores the fact that some transgender women opt against undergoing gender-affirmation surgery.
-Keegan said that the pussyhat can promote the unconscious suggestion that only cisgender women are raped, which is untrue.
-He further explained, "A lot of the reasons [transgender women] are attacked is because they do not possess that piece of anatomy."
+Professor Cáel Keegan, who teaches Women, Gender and Sexuality Studies at Grand Valley State University in Michigan, said the hat's reference to pink vulvas was politically problematic for trans people: "any time feminism starts centering people based on anatomy, that gets kind of dangerous for trans people" who are also fighting for autonomy over their own bodies.
+He added that the knitted pink hats also do not reflect the anatomy of transgender women who have not opted for vaginoplasty surgery.

+Others have criticized the Pussyhat Project for reflecting white feminist interests more than intersectional feminism or wider radical activism.
+This critique says it is problematic that the Pussyhat Project "galvanized the interest and action of hundreds of thousands of (white and middle-class) American women."
+Shannon Black, in an article in Gender, Place & Culture, notes the criticism of the premise of the Pussyhat Project being "as if women's rights are the most important cause in our nation."
+Critics argue that the participants in the Pussyhat Project represented one demographic group; its strong association with white middle class women could result in other groups feeling left out from an issue that personally affected them as well and discourage their participation.